 End Sub

-- Generally, an error will occur here if there is no match found against the Employee ID.
-So, it will show a MsgBox that says “Please use a valid Employee ID” and our subprocedure ended here.
+- An error will occur if there is no match for Employee ID.
+A MsgBox will display “Please use a valid Employee ID” and the subprocedure ends.

-- Now, use the keyboard shortcut key ALT + F11 to return to the worksheet.
+- Press ALT + F11 and go back to the worksheet.

-As a result, you will have the Employee Name against the Employee ID 1100809 displayed in a MsgBox as shown in the following image.
+You will see the Employee Name for the Employee ID 1100809 displayed in a MsgBox:

-We are getting a MsgBox with a message that says “Please use a Valid Employee ID”.
+A MsgBox displays “Please use a Valid Employee ID”.

-2. VLookup Values from a Named Range with User Input
+Example 2 – VLookup Values from a Named Range using the User Input

 Steps: